-Assignments in our rotational Development Programs are formally structured, two-to-three-year assignments designed to let participants explore new career opportunities and experiences based on specific functions or disciplines.
+Assignments in our rotational development programs are formally structured, two-to-three-year paid assignments designed to let recent college graduates explore new career opportunities and experiences based on specific functions or disciplines.
 You can apply to positions in different areas of the company and at various locations throughout the world.
-Candidates must be eligible to work in the U.S. without Abbott sponsorship, be enrolled in a major in a related discipline, and possess a willingness to travel and be placed anywhere throughout the United States.
+Candidates must be eligible to work in the United States without Abbott sponsorship, be currently enrolled in their final semester completing a major in a related discipline, and possess a willingness to travel and be placed anywhere throughout the United States.

-Our Financial Professional Development Program (FPDP) prepares college graduates with majors in finance and accounting for financial management roles.
-Participants will combine technical and business knowledge to work on core assignments in Financial Analysis, Budgeting & Forecasting and Reporting & Controls.
-Ideal candidates will hold a BS/BA in Finance or Accounting and have leadership experience, membership in Finance or Accounting organizations and at least one completed internship.
+Our Financial Professional Development Program prepares college graduates with majors in finance and accounting for financial management roles.
+Participants will combine technical and business knowledge to work on core assignments in financial analysis, budgeting and forecasting, and reporting and controls.
+Ideal candidates will hold a bachelor’s degree in Finance or Accounting and have leadership experience, membership in finance or accounting organizations, and at least one completed internship.

 Please be aware that the website you have requested is intended for the residents of a particular country or region, as noted on that site.
 As a result, the site may contain information on pharmaceuticals, medical devices and other products or uses of those products that are not approved in other countries or regions.

 The website you have requested also may not be optimized for your specific screen size.

 Links which take you out of Abbott worldwide websites are not under the control of Abbott, and Abbott is not responsible for the contents of any such site or any further links from such site.
 Abbott is providing these links to you only as a convenience, and the inclusion of any link does not imply endorsement of the linked site by Abbott.

 The website that you have requested also may not be optimized for your screen size.